navi-language/website/learn.md

 ### Use multiple modules

-We can use multiple modules by once `use`.
+We can use multiple modules by one `use`.

 ```nv
 use std.{io, url.URL};